davidnsousa/bor/paper.md

   #> 6  s5 s4.-;s2.+   1
 ```

 Here, **id1** refers to the focal subject's identification code, **act** refers to the recorded social interactions in each focal sample, and **obs** refers to the observer's identification code.
-In this example two different social interactions were recorded (coded "+" and "-"); social interactions' codes, subjects' id codes, and separation characters should not overlap).
+In this example two different social interactions were recorded (coded "+" and "-"; social interactions' codes, subjects' id codes, and separation characters should not overlap).
 The "." character in **act** is used to separate a subject's id code from the social interaction code, and the ";" character is used to separate different social interactions occurring within the same focal sample (other characters can be used; please see the example below detailing the use of `dtable` function).
-Whenever a subject's id appears before a social interactions' code it means that, that subject initiated a social interaction with the focal subject (see row 6) and whenever a subject's id appears after the social interactions' code it means that the focal subject (id1 column) initiated a social interaction with that subject (see row 4).
+Whenever a subject's id appears before a social interaction code it means that, that subject initiated a social interaction with the focal subject (see row 6) and whenever a subject's id appears after the social interaction code it means that the focal subject (id1 column) initiated a social interaction with that subject (see row 4).

 For example, the 4th row indicates that the focal subject **s1** initiated a "+" social interaction with subject **s4**, while the 6th row indicates that the focal subject **s5** was involved in two social interactions- the first initiated by **s4** ("-"), the second ("+") initiated by **s2**.
 A "0" in this column refers to a focal sample where no social interactions were recorded, and an "x" refers to focal sample where the focal subject was unavailable for observation.

 `dtable` function does not require that the input data frame has matching column names to that of `ex_field_data`.
-Nevertheless, the input data frame should include three columns, in the same order as above, containing the same information, and with the same type of coding scheme for social interactions (i.e., the subject id that interacted with the focal should appear before/after the social interaction code, if he was the initiator/target of the social interaction; focal subject's id omitted in **act** column).
+Nevertheless, the input data frame should include three columns, in the same order as above, containing the same information, and with the same type of coding scheme for social interactions (i.e., the subject id that interacted with the focal should appear before/after the social interaction code, if he was the initiator/target of the social interaction; focal subject's id is omitted in **act** column).

 ## Tyding raw data